-In fact, having padlocks fitted might look rather odd and attract more attention to your container that those secured using bolt seals.
-A padlock on your container may increase the chances of checks and as you may not be aware, in most cases all charges for customs checks are passed onto the exporter or shipper.
+In fact, having padlocks fitted might also look rather odd and attract more attention to your container than those secured using bolt seals.
+A padlock on your container may increase the chances of checks and, as you may not be aware, in most cases all charges for additional customs checks are passed onto the exporter or shipper i.e. you.

-If anyone was intent on breaking in to your container, a padlock will not deter them and if your insurer insists on using a padlock, find another insurer who deals with insurance of export freight in shipping containers.
+If anyone was intent on breaking in to your container a padlock will not deter them.
+Furthermore, if your insurer insists on using a padlock, the our advice would be to find another insurer who deals specifically with export freight in shipping containers.
 They will know that bolt seals are the norm within the industry.

-Please note, that whilst padlocks aren’t the norm for export use, they are great for securing containers that are being used static onsite storage.
-Of course, padlocks are still vulnerable and should be used in conjunction with a padlock housing or lock box and, if you are still concerned about security, take a look at our shipping container alarms.
-These are mains or battery operated devices that upon activation, send a text message to one of more mobile phones and have an audible sounder too.
+Although padlocks are not the norm for export use, padlocks are great for securing containers used for on-site storage.
+Of course, padlocks are still vulnerable and should be used in conjunction with a padlock housing (or lock box) and, if you are very concerned about security, take a look at our shipping container alarms.
+These are mains or battery operated devices that upon activation, send a text message to one of more mobile phones as well as an audible sound.